 Let all the ingredients in your dip come to room temperature before you taste to see if you need to adjust seasonings.
 When the dip is cold, you may not be able to judge how salty it really is.

-Tart, sweet, spicy, bitter or fatty ingredients distract you from the salt in a salty dip.
+Tart, sweet, spicy, bitter or fatty ingredients added to a dip too salty for your taste will distract from the taste of salt .
 Use these ingredients in small amounts, and taste the dip after each addition until it's the way you want it.
 Ingredients that deepen the flavors of food and balance saltiness include:

 - Acidic liquids, such as lemon juice or vinegar.
 Add 1 to 2 teaspoons to creamy mayonnaise-based dips and dips containing seafood.